-NASA’s InSight lander has named a Martian rock which got knocked a few inches away from its original place, Rolling Stones Rock, after the famous rock and roll band of the same name.
+NASA’s InSight lander has named a Martian rock that got knocked a few inches away from its original place, Rolling Stones Rock, after the famous rock and roll band of the same name.
 Elated by this news, the Rolling Stones members, Mick Jagger, Keith Richards, Charlie Watts, and Ronnie Wood, commented, “What a wonderful way to celebrate the ‘Stones No Filter‘ tour arriving in Pasadena.
 This is definitely a milestone in our long and eventful history.
 A huge thank you to everyone at NASA for making it happen.”

 The impact from InSight’s thrusters as it landed on Mars rolled the rock 3 feet away, so far the only rock to roll this far due to a spacecraft landing, on November 26, 2018.
 An image taken by InSight shows the trailing path of the Rolling Stone indicating the displacement.